canonical/kafka-operator/README.md

 - 12 storage devices
 - 10 GbE card

-The charm can be deployed in much smaller environments if needed and is meant to be deployed using Juju of version `2.9.37` or higher.
+The charm can be deployed in much smaller environments if needed.
+For more information on requirements and version compartibility, see the [Requirements](https://discourse.charmhub.io/t/charmed-kafka-documentation-reference-requirements/10563) page.

 ## Usage

-This section demonstrates basic usage of the Charmed Kafka operator.
+This section demonstrates basic usage of the Charmed Apache Kafka operator.
-For more information on how to perform typical tasks, see the How to guides section of the [Charmed Kafka documentation](https://canonical.com/data/docs/kafka/iaas).
+For more information on how to perform typical tasks, see the How to guides section of the [Charmed Apache Kafka documentation](https://canonical.com/data/docs/kafka/iaas).

 ### Deployment